yjj10/yjj10.github.io/_publications/2023/2025pub-trispace.md

 abstract: >-
   Despite remarkable progress in image quality and fidelity, text-to-image (T2I) diffusion models continue to exhibit persistent hallucinations where generated outputs subtly or significantly diverge from the intended semantics.
-We propose **Tri-Space Tension Modeling (TM-ARC)**, which reinterprets hallucinations as trajectory drift in a latent alignment space.
+We propose "Tri-Space Tension Modeling (TM-ARC)", which reinterprets hallucinations as trajectory drift in a latent alignment space.
 By quantifying semantic coherence, structural alignment, and knowledge grounding via a dynamic Alignment Risk Code (ARC), TM-ARC identifies dominant failure axes and applies targeted, axis-specific interventions.
 This framework reduces hallucination without sacrificing diversity or fidelity,